On March 11, 2011 at 14:46, the largest earthquake ever recorded in history hit Miyagi Prefecture with a magnitude of 9.0.

 You will listen to four heart-wrenching stories from those who lost beloved family members in the tsunami, and junior high school students reading messages at their graduation ceremony that had been postponed due to the earthquake.

-The best way to access Kesennuma City Memorial Museum and Ruins of Koyo High School is by public transportation.
+The best way to access the Kesennuma City Memorial Museum and Ruins of Koyo High School is by public transportation.
 It takes about 3 minutes by taxi from JR Rikuzen-Hashikami Station, and about 20 minutes on foot.

 Ruins of the Greal East Japan Earthquake Kesennuma City Memorial Museum気仙沼市 東日本大震災構･伝承館